 Kaizen is the methodology and philosophy of making small continuous improvements in business.
-It can be both an ongoing daily commitment or be implemented in a series of Kaizen events.
+It can be both an ongoing daily commitment or be implemented in a series of short-term, rapid improvement events.
 Kaizen involves employers from all levels and works to make small incremental changes in nearly every aspect of the workplace.
-There are many tools used in Kaizen and the following are just a few suggestion to introduce and practice effective Kaizen activities.
+There are many tools used in Kaizen and the following are just a few suggestion to introduce and practice effective improvement activities.

 PDCA Cycle: Kaizen activities, whether they’re weeklong events or the daily practice of Kaizen, are often carried out in the Plan > Do >Check> Act (PDCA) Cycle.
-The cycle consists of four stages and gives a scientific method to testing hypotheses brought forward by Kaizen activities.
+The cycle consists of four stages and gives a scientific method to testing hypotheses brought forward by continuous improvement activities.
 Whether a large change is being implemented in the facility or a minor change to a specific part in the manufacturing process, the change can be documented in the PDCA cycle.
 The steps are as follows:

 - Plan: Identify the issue and formulate potential causes and solutions to the problem.